lukasbals/tomorrow-university/11_classification/yield-tables-classification/docs/problem-requirement-document.md

 ## Problem Statement

-The decision being automated is the annual Measurement, Reporting, and Verification (MRV) of forest carbon storage for Improved Forest Management (IFM) projects.
-The unit of prediction is the tree species present per hectare of forest.
-The outcome event is the validated species composition within the last annual MRV cycle, which—combined with biomass estimates—enables calculation of carbon stocks.
-The prediction horizon is retrospective (one year), reflecting ex-post credit issuance.
-In practice: Predict whether a given hectare of forest contained specific tree species within the last annual MRV cycle using LiDAR and remote sensing data, so that we can generate accurate, cost-effective carbon stock estimates to support certification and climate finance.
+Current approaches to annual Measurement, Reporting, and Verification (MRV) of forest carbon storage in Improved Forest Management (IFM) projects are costly and resource-intensive, as they rely heavily on manual field surveys.
+A major challenge is that carbon storage can only be estimated accurately when both tree species composition and biomass are known, since biomass values differ significantly across species.
+Without reliable, cost-effective methods to predict which species are present in each hectare of forest, MRV remains a bottleneck for issuing ex-post carbon credits.
+Leveraging LiDAR and other remote sensing data offers a potential solution: enabling retrospective (one-year) predictions of species composition, providing the basis for biomass estimation, and ultimately allowing for accurate, scalable, and affordable carbon stock calculations to support certification and climate finance.

 ## Success Metrics (~50 words + table)